 There’s nothing like feeling the first signs of spring.
 The sun warming your skin.
 The sound of birdsong in the morning.
 Blooming flowers brightening a routine walk.
-For preschoolers who have only experienced this phenomenon a few times, it’s also the perfect opportunity to tap into their curiosity and wonder about the transformations taking place around them.
+For preschoolers who have only experienced this phenomenon a few times, it’s the perfect opportunity to tap into their curiosity about the transformations taking place around them.
+At our house, this means new spring books for the kids.

 What does spring mean to young children?
 Introduce them to the excitement that comes with nature’s awakening with these engaging and informational stories about the arrival of spring.